Skip to content

 Why this matters

 Most external AI clients cannot access your Obsidian notes on their own.
-With Vault Operator's MCP server enabled, they get structured access to:
+With Vault Operator's local connector enabled, they get structured access to:

 • The vault: search and read notes, run vault operations